evansuva/cvillemathcircle/content/main.md

 title = "Charlottesville Math Circle"
 +++

+### May 18: **Sharing Marbles**

+_(From the Math Olympiad Contest Problems, Volume 1)_

+A set of marbles can be divided in equal shares among 2, 3, 4, 5, or 6 children with no marbles left over.
+What is the least number of marbles the set could have?

+We also tried the same problem with numbers 3, 5, 7.

+Since our crowd does not know multiplication yet, but knows skip count and divisibility criteria, we found two ways to solve the problem.
+The number we're looking for is the first common one in the number chains of the 4, 5, 6.
+The other way is to write down the number chain for 7 and use the divisibility criteria for 3 and 5 that we already know to find the number.

 ### 4 May 2018: **Divisibility**

 We can tell if a number is divisible by 3 by summing its digits and seeing if the result is divisible by 3!